What is endometriosis?

 Treatment can include one or more of the following:

-- hormones such as those in birth control pills, which can slow the growth of endometrial tissue
+- hormones such as those in birth control pills or intrauterine devices, which can slow the growth of endometrial tissue

 - medications or non-steroidal anti-inflammatory drugs to relieve pain